Cussey-sur-Lison: Geography

 Cussey-sur-Lison is located 30 km (18 mi) south of Besançon, 23 km (14 mi) west of Ornans, 17 km (10 mi) north of Salins-les-Bains and 15 km (9 mi) east of Quingey.

 The little village of Cussey sits on the left bank of the river Lison.
 It is surrounded by wooden hills whose cliffs stand up to 150 meters (500 ft) above the village valley.
 This typical landscape of the Jura Mountains is called a "reculée".

 The creek Goulue flows through the village where five bridges cross it.
 An ancient mill "le Moulin du Dessus" (former oil mill and sawmill) is located down the creek before it empties into the river Lison.

 The lower part of the commune lies in the Lison river Valley, where a bridge from 1793 crosses it to reach the village of Lizine.
 A dam and a mill "le Moulin du Bas" (former nail factory and then electric power station) were built by the river.

 Toponymy

-The name of the village would come from a Celtic root *cus meaning "rock" or from a pre-Celtic hydronimic root *cus-/cos-.
+The name of the village would come from a Celtic root *cus meaning "rock" or from a pre-Celtic hydronymic root *cus-/cos-.